Back to top

 a.
 The discharge date falls in the reporting period;

 b.
-The HIG Group and patient age restrictions match those listed in the appendix;
+The HIG Group and patient age restrictions match those listed in the ”comments detailed” section of this document;

 c.
 The Inpatient HIG atypical code is ‘00’ (typical cases), ‘01’ (transfer in cases), ‘09’ (short stay outlier cases), ‘10’ (long stay outlier cases), or ‘11’ (transfer in long stay cases).